Treating Marine Injuries

 If you’re diving or snorkeling in a tropical place, be aware that the marine life you may come in contact with may in some cases sting or cause harm.
 In most cases, marine injuries are not serious – however, it’s always a good idea to have a first aid plan and to know how to contact emergency services.
-As a general rule you should soak the affected area in water as hot as you can bear – this offers the best pain relief and starts to break down any venomous toxins.

 Stingray stings are likely to cause a very painful reaction, and will require medical attention, so call for help immediately.
 Whilst you are waiting, clean the wound with fresh clean water, remove any small barbs or stingers using tweezers.
 A larger stinger or impaled object should be left, as removal may cause severe bleeding.
 DO NOT REMOVE STINGERS FROM CHEST OR ABDOMEN!
 Some of the toxins may be neutralised by soaking the clean wound in hot fresh water, or using hot wet towels to dress the area.
 Bind using a large dressing.